andreaslam/ZanLing-TrueZero/README.md

 - `ucimain.rs` - used for running games using UCI.

 ### Source code for the Engine
+- `boardmanager.rs` - a wrapper for the cozy-chess library.
+Manages and handles draw conditions, such as fifty-move repetition, threefold repetition and must-draw scenarios.
+- `cache.rs` - contains abstractions for the cache key.
+- `dataformat.rs` - contains necessary abstractions for `fileformat.rs`.
 - `decoder.rs` - used to decode and encode inputs for the Engine.
 Also handles the creation of child nodes.
 This is where NN inference happens.
+- `dirichlet.rs` - Dirichlet noise generator.
+- `elo.rs` - contains code for elo calculation used in `enginetest.rs`.
+- `fileformat.rs` - contains the code for saving data files for training the Engine.
 - `mcts_trainer.rs` - used for MCTS tree search.
 Initialises the NN and manages the entire tree search.
 Adds Dirichlet noise to search results.
-- `boardmanager.rs` - a wrapper for the cozy-chess library.
-Manages and handles draw conditions, such as fifty-move repetition, threefold repetition and must-draw scenarios.
-- `dirichlet.rs` - Dirichlet noise generator.
+- `mcts.rs` - abstraction for non-trainer MCTS search.
+Supports UCI search options, such as `go infinite`.
 - `mvs.rs` - a large array that contains all possible moves in chess.
 Used for indexing and storing (legal) move order.
 Statically loads and stored during programme execution.
+- `message_types.rs` - contains the message protocols for processes (such as the Generator and the training loop) to communicate with the server and vice vera.
 - `selfplay.rs` - facilitates selfplay.
 This is where search is initialised.
 Contains temperature management.
-- `fileformat.rs` - contains the code for binary encoding.
-- `dataformat.rs` - contains necessary abstractions for `fileformat.rs`.
-- `message_types.rs` - contains the message protocols for processes (such as the Generator and the training loop) to communicate with the server and vice vera.

 ### Data Generation and Training components